Routing-based technique for defect mitigation in quantum error correction: Handling Single Ancilla Qubit Defect

-In a \textbf{V} round, the ancilla qubit X1 moves around and performs parity checks on the qubits in the support of the defective stabilizer, without affecting the other X-checks in the surrounding region.
-As we have previously stated, in the first step of a \textbf{V} round, the ancilla qubit Z4 is idle, providing room to absorb the measurement and reset operation at the end of a \textbf{W} round.
+At \textbf{V} rounds, we measure the defective stabilizer at the expense of disabling four surrounding stabilizer checks.
+One of the four surrounding ancilla qubits performs the stabilizer measurement that could not be done in \textbf{W} rounds, while the other three qubits help with routing.
+The diagrams for a \textbf{V} round are presented in Fig.~\ref{Odd_Round}.

-We especially note that in steps 2 and 3, the gates that we intend to perform on Z1 and Z4 are $\SWAP$ gates.
-Although we do not have $\SWAP$ gates in our instruction set, a $\CXSWAP$ gate with Z1 or Z4 as control is equivalent to a $\SWAP$ gate.
-Since Z1 and Z4 are in the $\ket{0}$ state after being reset at the end of the previous \textbf{W} round, a $\CNOT$ gate with the control qubit in the $\ket{0}$ state is equivalent to identity.
-This shortcut is also available for an X-ancilla qubit, by simply reversing the target and control of the gate.
+A \textbf{V} round begins with the configurations at the end of a \textbf{W} round.
+The ancilla qubit Z2 now becomes an X-ancilla qubit, X1, which moves around and performs parity checks on the qubits in the support of the defective stabilizer, without affecting the other X-checks in the surrounding region.
+We note that in steps 2 and 3, the gates that we intend to perform on Z1 and Z4 are $\SWAP$ gates.
+Although we do not have $\SWAP$ gates in our instruction set, a $\CXSWAP$ gate with Z1 or Z4 as control is equivalent to a $\SWAP$ gate, since Z1 and Z4 are in the $\ket{0}$ state.
+This shortcut is also available for an X-ancilla qubit, simply by reversing the target and control of the gate.